 For our clients we recommend having two websites:

 - A top-level, personal brand website.
 This can be as simple as a one-page website on your personal domain (i.e. johnsmith.com).
 If you think about your personal brand as a holding company or conglomerate, this top level site highlights each of your “divisions”.
 As an example, you may have a corporate career, plus the expert business you are building, plus maybe you are active in a philanthropy, and maybe you also have a serious hobby.
-Each of those may have associated sites, social media channels, etc. ALl of these would be listed on your personal brand site.
+Each of those may have associated sites, social media channels, etc.

 - Next is the website for your expert business.
 This can also start as a simple site and then grow to contain your entire business (courses, memberships, e-commerce, etc, etc.) Just like with your funnels, the main idea is to get a basic site built very quickly, then iterate and improve over time.